-Genevieve DeGuzman is a poet and writer of fiction, writing in the borderlands of the literary and speculative.
-Her work appears in numerous journals.
-She is currently (perpetually) finishing up a novel and two poetry collections.
+Genevieve DeGuzman (she/her) is a poet and writer of fiction writing in the borderlands of the literary and speculative.

-Genevieve is the co-founder of Night Owls Press, where she developed and headed its imprint as managing editor from 2011 to 2017.
-She has also worked in international development in the U.S. and overseas for over a decade, contributing to a wide range of papers, books, and reports, writing extensively on issues related to microfinance, trade, and improving the business environment.
-Her research appears in economics and business journals and in books from Anthem Press, Edward Elgar Press, and Palgrave MacMillan.
-She is also the co-author of Working in the UnOffice, one of the first books on coworking and collaborative workspaces in the sharing economy, which was featured in CNN Money, Fast Company, Financial Times, Greater Good, North Bay Bohemian, and VentureBeat.
+Genevieve was the co-founder of Night Owls Press, where she ran its imprint from 2011 to 2017.
+She also worked in international development for over a decade, writing on issues related to microfinance, trade, and business.
+Her research appears in economics journals and books from Anthem Press, Edward Elgar Press, and Palgrave MacMillan.
+She is also the co-author of Working in the UnOffice, one of the first books on coworking and the sharing economy, which was featured in CNN Money, Fast Company, Financial Times, Greater Good, North Bay Bohemian, and VentureBeat.

-Genevieve was born in the Philippines and raised in SoCal.
+Genevieve was born in the Philippines and raised near San Diego.
 She attended Columbia University where she earned her undergraduate and master’s degrees.
-A nomad with a homebody soul, she has traveled to over 20 countries in Asia, Latin America, and Europe, and was a bona fide expat before settling into her groove in the Pacific Northwest.
-She now lives in Portland, Oregon where she works as a freelance editor, brews kombucha, forest bathes, gazes dreamily at Wy’east, and perfects her hygge.
+A nomad with a homebody soul, she has traveled to over twenty countries in Asia, Latin America, and Europe, and was a bona fide expat before settling in the Pacific Northwest.
+She often enjoys hiking with her sister, Lorraine, and her dad Ben.
+She now resides in Portland, Oregon where she forest bathes, rides her bike, and strives for hygge.

 “The world is made up of stories not atoms.”